 1. Make a list of your needs and wants: We can’t create balance if we don’t know what exactly we need to feel balanced.
 Begin by first learning the difference between your needs and wants.
 Needs consist of the goods and services that are required for our survival, such as food, clothing, shelter and healthcare.
 Wants are goods and services that are not necessary but what we wish for and desire.
 For example, I absolutely need to have healthy foods and clean drinking water to feel balanced, and I can forgo buying a new dress or iPhone to ensure that my primary needs are met.
 Knowing your needs and wants will make you more efficient when it comes to allocating your resources in a way that serves you best.

 2. Cut out the drainers: A major component of creating balance in your life includes cutting out the people, behavior and thought patterns and situations that drain your energy.
 Eliminate junk food and drinks and replace them with fresh produce that energizes you.
 Avoid toxic people such as whiners, complainers and negative people.
 If you can’t avoid them, at least minimize contact and tune them out as much as possible.
 If you’re in a job that does not fulfill you and bores you, think about how you can begin to transition out of it and into a career path that excites you.
-This previous post provides more ideas on how to strategically eliminate the energy drainers in your life.

-3. Create a schedule and structures that ensures that you meet your needs: Once you’ve gained clarity about what you need to stay balanced, the next step is to find ways to consistently meet those needs on a regular basis.
+3. Create a schedule and structures that meet your needs: Once you’ve gained clarity about what you need to stay balanced, the next step is to find ways to consistently meet those needs on a regular basis.
 This requires you to prioritize and organize limited resources such as time, energy and finances.
 For example, if you feel that you need to be more active to increase your productivity during the day, you could schedule a morning walk before work, but for that to happen, you will have to wake up earlier in the morning and prepare your breakfast the night before.
 Look over your list of needs and wants and ask yourself how you can fit in activities that you can commit to doing on regular basis.
 A realistic schedule and structures will give you the discipline to stay on track.

 4. Always take time to tune in: Maintaining inner balance requires that we carve out time to be still, and tune in.
 That means disconnecting from the noise around you by getting off your social media accounts, putting down your phone, giving your work brain a rest and prioritizing quality me-time to nurture yourself.
 Engaging in practices such as meditation, personal reflection, journaling and introspection connects us to our intuitive and wiser self.
 Your feelings operate like a thermostat that keeps a stable internal environment and lets you know when you need to address something to get back into balance.
 Ignoring or numbing out these signals can lead to all sorts of ailments.

 5. Have tools and techniques you can use when you feel off-balance: It’s almost impossible for us to as calm as Zen monks, all the time.
 All it takes is a hurtful comment or an annoying driver who cuts in front of you, or an unexpected work deadline to send you off into a state of frenzy.
 Unforeseen events that are out of our control can happen at any time and potentially disrupt our inner peace.
 That’s why we need to be prepared with handy tools and techniques that we can use for whenever we feel derailed from our calm repose.
 Fortunately, there are a number of effective remedies available to us, such as deep breathing techniques, affirmations, EFT, visualization, cognitive behavior therapy, and the practice of surrender.
-This detailed list of techniques will give you more ideas.

 Creating a state of balance is a dynamic act, because your idea of what a balanced life looks like will shift with each stage in your life.
 Be willing to listen and make any adjustments over time, and in the process, you’ll build the strength and capacity to manifest a life that you’ve always dreamed of.